MisterJulsen/MinecraftCommunityServer/rules.md

   Park trains in the depot and never on the open tracks.
 - ### Other players' trains
   Do not use or modify other players' trains without permission.
+- ### Assembling/Disassembling of trains
+  Assemble/Disassemble trains only in unclaimed chunks.
+Damage to trains caused by ignoring this rule will not be compensated.
 - ### Disassemble trains
   Disassemble trains that you don't need, to save server performance.
 The server staff reserves the right to do this if performance issues arise.
 - ### Max Speed
   [Please follow these guidelines for public rail network speed limits](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/global_rail_network_guidelines.md#train-speed), since we have set the max speed to 300 km/h.
+- ### Claiming of train tracks
+  When claiming public train tracks, always use a sub-config in which entity interactions are enabled so other players can drive trains on these routes.

 ## Content Creation
 > [!NOTE]